gurditsingh/hydeout/_posts/test.md

 	![Tumbling Window](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/TumblingWindows.jpg?raw=true)

-	 - Batch 1 have two records between 01:00 to 01:05 so the count is 2.
+	 - Batch 1 have two events between 01:00 to 01:05 so the count is 2.
-	 - Batch 2 have three records one record belongs to 01:00 to 01:05 so the count updates to 3. next one record between 01:05 to 01:10. last record between 01:10 to 01:15.
+	 - Batch 2 have three events one record belongs to 01:00 to 01:05 so the count updates to 3. next one event between 01:05 to 01:10. last event between 01:10 to 01:15.
-	 - Batch 3 have three records one records belongs to 01:10 to 01:15 so the count updates to 2. next two records between 01:15 to 01:20 so the count is 2.
+	 - Batch 3 have three events one event belongs to 01:10 to 01:15 so the count updates to 2. next two records between 01:15 to 01:20 so the count is 2.

 	> This is how tumbling window works, you have noticed that even if you change the micro batch interval or called trigger interval, it will still produce the same output.
 ----